arwidcool/Solder-Plate/README.md

 ### Prerequisites

 - PlatformIO Core or PlatformIO IDE.
-- ATmega4809 microcontroller.
+- ATmega4809 microcontroller and all the BOM components
 - Basic soldering tools and electronic assembly skills.
-- Access to a PCB manufacturing service.
+- Access to a PCB manufacturing service or soldering equipment (solder paste, hot air gun, tweezers)
+- Some basic technical skills

 ### Hardware Setup

-1. **PCB Fabrication:** Fabricate the PCB using the provided design files.
+1. **PCB Fabrication:** Fabricate the PCB using the provided gerber files.
+You can use these to order the naked PCB from services like JLCPCB
-2. **Component Assembly:** Solder the components onto the PCB as per the schematic.
+2. **Component Assembly:** Solder the components onto the PCB as per the schematic or choose a SMT assembly service like the ones from JLCPCB
-3. **Power Supply Connection:** Connect a suitable power supply.
+3. **Power Supply Connection:** Choose a suitable power supply.
 12V 5A tested, 24v 5A compatible.
 Use of more then 5A requires a appropriate FUSE to be chosen and solder on place of F1

 ### Preparing the ATmega4809